 The Risk of Ransomware for a Remote Workforce

-In this new work from home world, we’ve increased susceptibility to data loss nearly overnight.
+In this new work-from-home world, we’ve increased susceptibility to data loss nearly overnight.
 Hackers and cybercriminals alike are exploiting businesses with sophisticated ransomware tactics, leveraging the uncertainty of the times.
 Transitioning to remote work and BYOD (bring your own device) policies makes it more difficult than ever to keep data secured.

-Here’s a few things to keep in mind when securing remote workers:
+Here are a few things to keep in mind when securing remote workers: